marxin/texi2rst-generated/sphinx/gccint/memory-management-and-type-information/marking-roots-for-the-garbage-collector.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: roots, marking, marking roots

 .. _ggc-roots:

-.. index:: roots, marking

-.. index:: marking roots

 Marking Roots for the Garbage Collector
 ***************************************